4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 3. Two copies of `Image View`_.
 Main panel is placed on the right.
     Left panel can be used to preview raw data, selected segmentation, or be replaced with `Measurements`_ panel.
-4.  `Algorithm parameters`_ - This panel is used to set parameters of segmentation
+4.  `Segmentation parameters`_ - This panel is used to set parameters of segmentation

     Above colorbar there are two controls: